awsr/PS-StreamXRef/docs/Find-TwitchXRef.md

 ```

 ### -Count
-Number of videos to search when -XRef is a name.
+Specifies the number of most recent broadcasts to search when -XRef is a name.
+(1-100)
 Default: 10

 ```yaml